plwg/market-clock/README.md

 ## Features

-- Displays trading status for major global stock exchanges including HKEX, LSE, and NYSE.
+- Displays trading status for major global stock exchanges including HKEX, LSE, NYSE and Nasdaq.
 - Accounts for holidays and half trading days.
 - Considers lunch breaks for exchanges with lunch hours.
 - Real-time updates on when each market will open or close.